Arunmaheshwari/Dataset/README.md

-It is a repository for my all datasets which i have use over the time.
+It is a repository for my all datasets which i have used over the time.